-The Three Great Monotheistic Faiths
+The World's Three Largest Monotheistic Faiths all began in the Middle-East

 Islamic Cultural Elements

 The Quran and hadiths influenced the formation of Islamic culture.

 The Islamic world (Dar al-Islam) developed a rich culture of art, architecture, governance, law, language, and social practices.
 As Islam expanded into new regions, Islamic culture also spread and mixed with other cultures to create varied versions of Islamic culture and tradition.